The best creators don't just have followers — they have a thriving online community.

 15. Discourse

-Discourse is for sure one of the most interesting platforms we've talked about so far.
+Discourse is for sure one of the more interesting platforms on this list.
 It's an open-source community platform, meaning that everyone can download and start using it for free.

 While everyone can download and use Discourse on their own server, the platform offers hosting services as well because downloading the software, setting up the server, and starting to self-host the platform might be a hard task for people who lack the necessary skills.